-- agreeing on the priorities of the eHealth services and overseeing their operation; - helping in drawing up guidelines and requirements for the operation, including the selection of the standards used for the services; - participating in the Steering Committee of the related projects.
+- Agreeing on the priorities of the eHealth services and overseeing their operation; - Helping in drawing up guidelines and requirements for the operation, including the selection of the standards used for the services; and - Participating in the Steering Committee of the related projects.

-In addition, the National Electronic Health Authority has been established, based on the Law 59 (I)/2019 on eHealth, which is a legal entity governed by public law.
-The purpose of the Authority is to provide effective and secure eHealth services to citizens.
+In addition, the National Electronic Health Authority has been established, based on the Law 59 No. (I)/2019 on eHealth, which is a legal entity governed by public law.
+The purpose of the authority is to provide effective and secure eHealth services to citizens.

-Dr. Elisavet ConstantinouDirector, Medical and Public Health Services
+Acting Director, Medical and Public Health Services